Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 {/each}
 ```

-Here we import the array from `regionPaths.js` as you do with normal JavaScript, we then create an `#each` loop and then for each item in the regions array, we put an `<h1>` tag onto the page with the name of the region inside.
+Here we import the array from `regionPaths.js` as you do with normal JavaScript, and then create an `#each` loop that will put an `<h1>` tag onto the page with the name of the region inside for each item in the regions array.

-Your page should have reloaded and you should now seen the name of each region on the page.
+The page should have hot-reloaded and you should now see the name of each region on the page.

-Now we have our basic setup, let's actually create the `<MapContainer>` component.
-This component will just be an SVG that lets us put any valid SVG code inside of it and it will be used to house the svgPaths of our regions.
-This way we can seperate our regions (which are just svg paths) from their parent SVG element.
+With the basic setup out of the way, let's create the `<MapContainer>` component.
+This component will just be an SVG that lets us put any valid SVG code inside of it and it will be used to house the svgPaths of the regions.
+This way we can seperate the regions (which are just svg paths) from their parent SVG element.

 Start by creating a folder called `Components` inside of the `src` folder.
 Inside of that folder, create a new file called `MapContainer.svelte`